seokgukim/mlua.nvim/README.md

 ### Buffer-local LSP Commands

-When the LSP is attached to a buffer, these commands become available:
+When a `.mlua` file is opened with LSP attached, these commands become available:

 | Command | Description |
 |---------|-------------|